xpcoffee/bank-schema-parser/README.md

 # parse-bank-statement

-Script to parse a bank statement and produce a JSON object
+Script to parse a bank statement and produce a JSON object that conforms to [bank-schema](https://github.com/xpcoffee/bank-schema).

 ## Dependencies